Project Summary

 Required Training

-In addition to the training provided by AJEFA, the following PBSC training sessions are mandatory to volunteer on this project:
+The following PBSC training sessions are mandatory to volunteer on this project:

 – PBSC Process Overview